What is Encryption? | Cybersecurity Awareness Month

 Real-Time Traffic Analysis

 Network visibility is crumbling as the adoption of encrypted protocols increases.
 The most efficient way to fight off cybercriminals is to find an NDR solution that can be proactive by monitoring and analyzing encrypted data.
 Our recent acquisition of CounterFlow AI helps our partners and customers gain end-to-end network visibility into encrypted traffic.
-Their platform ThreatEye NV, combines enhanced flow data with streaming machine learning-based traffic analysis for insights into encrypted traffic.
+Their platform ThreatEye, combines enhanced flow data with streaming machine learning-based traffic analysis for insights into encrypted traffic.
 Unlike traffic analysis solutions built on DPI technologies, the ThreatEye platform leverages Deep Packet Dynamics (DPD) to analyze traffic flows.
 DPD provides high-fidelity flow records with over 100 features for each flow—all without payload inspection.
 Packet Dynamics, coupled with machine learning, enables unique capabilities for regaining visibility into encrypted traffic.

 If you’re interested in learning more about CounterFlow AI’s ThreatEye Platform, email their team of experts to schedule a demo today!